deis/workflow/src/understanding-workflow/concepts.md

 configurations and app releases are just some of the features Workflow adds.

-Deis Workflow is a set of Kubernetes-native components, installable via [Helm][helm].
+Deis Workflow is a set of Kubernetes-native components, installable via [Helm Classic][helm].
 Systems engineers who are familiar with Kubernetes will feel right at home running Workflow.

 See the [components][components] overview for more detail.